-CNN Money calls the mandate important "to the stability of the individual insurance market" and warns that "its removal could cause serious harm."
-The CEO of America's Health Insurance Plans cautioned in a letter to Senate Majority Leader Mitch McConnell and Minority Leader Chuck Schumer on Thursday that, should the mandate go, "premiums will rise rapidly, few or no affordable coverage options will be available and more people will be uninsured."
+This past summer, when Congress considered ditching the individual mandate as part of a "skinny repeal" — an effort that ultimately failed — the CEO of America's Health Insurance Plans cautioned Senate Majority Leader Mitch McConnell and Minority Leader Chuck Schumer that, should the mandate go, "premiums will rise rapidly, few or no affordable coverage options will be available and more people will be uninsured."

 The letter also says that the AHIP would "oppose an approach that eliminates the individual requirement, does not offer alternative continuous coverage provisions, and does not include measures to immediately stabilize the individual market."

-Some Republicans agree that repealing the individual mandate would leave the marketplace in shambles.
+Some Republicans at the time agreed that repealing the individual mandate would leave the marketplace in shambles.
 "I cannot tolerate our skinny bill being the final answer on health care," said South Carolina Senator Lindsey Graham.
 "No way.
 If you passed it as a standalone proposition it would destroy the insurance markets and we would own the failure of Obamacare."

-Kaiser Health News points out that three individual states have tried versions of a "skinny" repeal.
+Kaiser Health News pointed out that three individual states have tried versions of a skinny repeal.
 The results were bleak: "Premiums rose and insurers fled, leaving consumers who buy their own coverage, because they don't get it through their jobs, with fewer choices and higher prices."

 The CBO also warned that, under the original Senate Obamacare replacement plan, average deductibles could reach $13,000 or more a year within ten years.